The Hidden Costs of Your First Business Card

 Here’s why: Everything flows from those points.
 Your conversations, your pitches, your branding, your ability to connect, and how you position yourself are all directly influenced and inferred from this.
 If you don’t know all of the above, pause for a moment and dig in to can discover what these mean for you.

-Know Their Problem: Having polished clarity regarding how you do what you do and how to talk about it is only one part: the next is being able to see how your clients problem reflects the solution your business is providing.
-Being clear on this impacts how you authentically connect with others and creates an instant connection where people feel truly listened to and understood.
+Know Their Problem: Understanding the “how” of your services is only one part: the next is being able to see how your client’s problems reflects your business’ solutions.
+Being clear on this impacts how you authentically connect with others and creates true moments where people feel listened to and understood.

 Work the Room: Chances are, there are other people doing something very similar to what you do.
 Knowing what sets you apart from the crowd will give you a confident edge that no one else can reproduce.